My First Post is Inspired by Disability

 — Marion Woodman

 Abby spends time preparing for college.
-She draws maps, meets her professors in advance, and acquires the needed adaptations and accommodations for her physical and visual challenges.
-She trains her companion dog Woodzie (Thank You to Guide Dogs for the Blind) to be by her side.
-There is the unexpected—things she doesn’t know how to prepare for like stares, exclusion, print she can’t read, parties she is not invited to, or broken elevators.
+She draws maps, meets her professors in advance, and obtains the adaptations and accommodations she needs for her physical and visual challenges.
+She trains her companion dog, Woodzie (a heartfelt thank-you to Guide Dogs for the Blind), to stay faithfully by her side.

-And she continues to be unstoppable, she keeps showing up.
+And yet, she continues to be unstoppable.
+She keeps showing up.

-I want to show up like Abby in this space called Substack with zest, vigor, and permission to be a beginner, without waiting to perfect my storytelling online.
+I want to show up like Abby in this space called Substack—with zest and full permission to be a beginner: unschooled, uncensored, and unapologetically imperfect in my online storytelling.

-• What do you say to that part?
+What do you say to that tender part of you?

-• How do you offer yourself kindness and encouragement to do it anyway?
+How do you offer yourself kindness and encouragement to show up anyway?

-SIT YOUR BUTT DOWN AND LET THE WORDS TUMBLE ONTO THE PAGE.
+SIT YOUR BUTT DOWN AND LET THE WORDS TUMBLE—TEARS TRICKLE

-Life is too short for perfection, pleasing, waiting, or believing the “but I’m not good at …..”
+Life is not rational.
+It’s too short for perfection, pleasing, waiting, or believing the “but I’m not good enough ...”
 Burn, Melt, Wonder.
 Crawl into the cupboards of your life, explore the nooks and crannies, put yourself in someone else’s shoes, roll a while in a wheelchair, or cover yourself in bubble wrap—if you need to.
 But never forget to shed the nonsense, unwrap yourself, and claim who you are—your innate preciousness.

-Thank you for reading and receiving your dose of The Salty Crone.
+Thank you for being here and reading The Salty Crone.

 Prajna O’Hara